ejbest/k8lb-example/README.md

 The following model builds High Availability, Load Balancing Nginx servers in Kubernetes containers in response to the interview assignment.

-As stated in the docuemnt there is freedom and should feel encouraged "to add any other bits and pieces you'd like to make it fancier or otherwise more fun".
-As a result built out this with Terraform to build Elastic Kubernetes Service (EKS) on Amazon AWS.

-Each Nginx instance does operate its own container building on the alpine:3.10 image from the public docker repository.
+Each Nginx instance operates its own container building on the alpine:3.10 image from the public docker repository.
 Each Nginx instance presents an IP address of the instance presenting.
 Also, a static IP address list can be found and updated each time there is a scale up or down.
 The command below can do that is in the instructions below.

+As stated in the docuemnt there is freedom and should feel encouraged "to add any other bits and pieces you'd like to make it fancier or otherwise more fun".
+As a result built out this with Terraform to build Elastic Kubernetes Service (EKS) on Amazon AWS.

 #### Commnands to run and test